 He has also completed advanced management training through the Academic Leadership Program at Cornell University and The League for Innovation in Community Colleges’ Executive Leadership Institute training for aspiring presidents.
 Ferrentino has participated in several community leadership development training programs, and he was a teacher in the Japan Adventure program in Otsu, Japan.
 He also is a graduate of Leadership Montcalm.

-Ferrentino serves on the Michigan Education Trust Board of Directors and the American Association of Community Colleges (AACC) Commission on Communications and Marketing.
-He is a member of the Greenville Rotary Club, the Coalition of Greater Greenville (COGG), the Montcalm Human Services Coalition, the MCC Foundation Board of Directors, the Mid-Michigan Health Plan Advisory Board, Central Area Michigan Works!
-Consortium Workforce Investment Board, the Montcalm County Habitat for Humanity Board of Directors and the Healthy Montcalm Advisory Committee.
+Ferrentino serves on the Michigan Education Trust Board of Directors, on the Danish Festival Board of Directors, as Chairman of the Montcalm County Habitat for Humanity Board of Directors and as President of the Greenville Rotary Club.
+He is a member of the Coalition of Greater Greenville (COGG), the Montcalm Human Services Coalition, the MCC Foundation Board of Directors, the Mid-Michigan Health Plan Advisory Board, Central Area Michigan Works!
+Consortium Workforce Investment Board, and the Healthy Montcalm Advisory Committee.
 He has served as a coach with numerous youth sports organizations.
-In addition, he is a past president of the Michigan Occupational Deans Administrative Council and of the Montague Whitehall Rotary Club, a former chairman of the Volunteer Muskegon Board of Directors, and a former member of the Michigan Liberal Arts Deans Association, the Michigan Community College Chief Academic Officers Association and the National Council for Workforce Education.
+In addition, he is a past president of the Michigan Occupational Deans Administrative Council and of the Montague Whitehall Rotary Club, a former chairman of the Volunteer Muskegon Board of Directors, and a former member of the Michigan Liberal Arts Deans Association, the Michigan Community College Chief Academic Officers Association, the National Council for Workforce Education and the American Association of Community Colleges (AACC) Commission on Communications and Marketing.

 He resides in Greenville and has two children, Joe and Katie.